 Where was the Titanic sailing from and to?
 Southampton, England to New York City

-Who was the shipbuilder in charge of the plans for building the Titanic?
+Who was the shipbuilder in charge of the plans for building this ship?
 Thomas Andrews

-Who was the commander of the Titanic?
+Who was the commander of the ship?
 Captain Edward Smith

 How many passengers were on board? approx 1300 – a total of around 2200 including crew